Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

-\textit{Parametric policy}.
-One may also specify any parametric distribution with support on $(0,1]$ that does not depend on the data.
-For instance, there may be interest in investigating effects when all dose levels are equally likely, i.e., under a uniform distribution.
+\textbf{\textit{Parametric policy}}.
+One may also specify any parametric distribution with support on $\mathcal{D}$ that does not depend on the data.
+For instance, there may be interest in investigating effects when all dose levels are equally likely, i.e., under a uniform distribution on the interval $(0,1)$, provided that $\mathcal{D} = (0,1)$.